a-synchronous/rubico/TRANSDUCERS.md

-# Transducers
+## Transducers Crash Course

-Transducers enable composable and memory efficient wrangling of very large or infinite sets of data.
-Say you wanted to square just the odd numbers from 1 - 1000.
+Transducers enable composable and memory efficient wrangling of very large or even infinite sets of data.
+Say you wanted to square the odd numbers from one to one thousand.

 ```javascript [playground]
 const isOdd = number => number % 2 == 1